 Meet the staff of the Academic Success and Advising Center.

-Dean for Academic Success
+Dean of Academic Success and Advising Center

 Director of Veteran Services

-- A.A.
+• A.A.
 Humanities, County College of Morris

-- B.A.
+• B.A.
 Individualized Studies, Centenary University

 Margie joined the Centenary Community in 2006 as the Administrative Assistant in the Academic Success and Advising Center.
 She was assigned the veteran/veteran dependent student population in 2007.
 The “one-stop” Office of Veteran Services became official in 2012 with Margie as its first director.
 She is the primary point of contact for Centenary’s student veterans/veteran dependents, as well as those veterans/veteran dependents living in the greater Hackettstown community.